 - 1 tablespoon vanilla extract

-- Whisk flour, baking powder, and salt in a medium bowl.
+- Whisk flour, baking powder, cream of tartar and salt in a medium bowl.
 Set aside.

 - Cream butter and 1 1/4 cups sugar in a mixer until fluffy.
 Mix in eggs, vanilla, 1/2 teaspoon cinnamon, and apple butter.

 - Beat just until mixed.
 Add in flour mixture and mix until just blended together.
 Chill your dough at least 4 hours.

 - This dough MUST be cold before baking.
 Because of all the butter and apple butter, the cookies will spread quite a bit if you skip the chilling!